dendronhq/catalogue-open-pkm/vault/pkm.about.md

 ## Workflow

-1. If you are creating a new page, find the corresponding page [[templates|pkm.templates]] to help you create an outline.
+1. If you are creating a new page, find the corresponding page [[templates|pkm.about.templates]] to help you create an outline.
 2. Make your change.
 3. Preview your changes using the `Dendron Markdown Enhanced` extension.